AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Consider an attack on the PoW chain and presume that the difficulty on the PoW chain is constant over the attack, i.e., the PoW chain's difficulty doesn't adjust quickly enough to react to the attack.
 Additionally, assume the attacker has *not* been contributing to the network before the attack, i.e., their hash-rate is not accounted for in the PoW chain's difficulty.
 Given the two chains are mutually reflecting, half of the network's security is provided by the PoS chain (and thus immune to the attacker in this case).
 Therefore, a successful attacker -- *using the traditional method of mining a competing chain-segment in private* -- must generate more blocks than both chains combined.
 That means the attacker needs *twice* the honest hash-rate for a guaranteed successful attack.

-However, consider the case that *the security contribution of the PoW chain is \textbf{capped} at 50%* -- i.e., capped at the proportion of root tokens hosted on that chain.
+However, consider the case that \emph{the security contribution of the PoW chain is \ul{capped} at 50%} -- i.e., capped at the proportion of root tokens hosted on that chain.
 For our purposes, this situation is approximately equivalent to that where the PoW chain has a *perfect* difficulty adjustment algorithm, i.e., the network instantly adapts to keep the block production frequency constant.
 For the sake of this demonstration, assume that these chains *retroactively* adjust block weightings to ensure this cap holds.
 Let $p > 0$ be the honest miners' contribution to *overall* network security, and $q > 0$ be the attacker's contribution.
 As the PoW contribution to overall security is capped at 50%, the equality $p + q = 0.5$ is enforced.
 In this case, the attacker will have a maximum chain-weight contribution rate of $\frac{1}{2} \cdot \frac{q}{q + p}$ and the honest chain-segments will have a maximum contribution rate of $\frac{1}{2} \cdot \frac{p}{q + p} + \frac{1}{2}$.
 The condition for a successful attack is shown in \autoref{eq:refl-pow-pos-1}, and the inequality has no solutions.
 \begin{align}
 && \frac{1}{2} \cdot \frac{q}{q + p} & > \frac{1}{2} \cdot \frac{p}{q + p} + \frac{1}{2} \notag \\
 && q & > p + (q + p) \notag \\